energinet-digitalisering/energirobotter-ros-workspace/README.md

-# energirobotter_vision
+# Energirobotter Vision
-Vision cababilities and camera handling for the Humanoid Robot project "Energirobotter".
+Vision capabilities and camera handling for the Humanoid Robot project "Energirobotter".